All Episodes

 I feel terrible.

-Uh, you know, these Democrats, it's getting tougher and tougher.
+You know, these Democrats, it's getting tougher and tougher.

 It's two years in now.

-Uh, and again, all these Democrats sit around all day trying to figure out how to make the president look bad.
+And again, all these Democrats sit around all day trying to figure out how to make the president look bad.

-And after uh you've come up with 1,700 uh scandals that fizzle and are forgotten about a day later and don't work and nobody cares about.
+And after you've come up with 1,700 scandals that fizzle and are forgotten about a day later and don't work and nobody cares about, it's so hard for them to come up with something, this endless campaign of what President Trump calls presidential harassment.

-It's a great term.
+It's a great term, presidential harassment.

-So they worked really hard uh over Christmas.
+So they worked really hard over Christmas.

-You know, it's tough because he's not you know, there's not a lot going on.
+You know, it's tough because he's not, you know, there's not a lot going on.

 You can't find a scandal to gin up.